The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Quark in a temperature varying plasma

 with $A$, $B$ and $C$ introduced in \eqref{20}.
 Although the presence of a slowly varying dilaton function have changed the numerator and denominator in comparison with (\ref{aa}), just like there we demand the second term in \eqref{24} to be real .
 Again, this reality condition obliges the numerator and denominator to have common root.
 To compute this root perturbatively, we add a correction term to the embedding as

 $\xi_{0}(r)$ is the zero-order embedding given in \eqref{9} in which $u_{q}$ vanishes in RF:

-As a remarkable point, the above expression is independent of $\Phi$; something that can be simply traced in \sec{3}.
+As a remarkable point, the above expression is independent of $\Phi$.
 The other point is the constancy of $b$ at this order.
 It is a direct consequence of equation \eqref{17}.
-Inserting \eqref{24'} in \eqref{24} and Solving $B^2-AC=0$ up to first order, we obtain the first-order corrected position of the world-sheet horizon $r^*(\tau)=r^{*}_{0} =\;\frac{1}{b}\sqrt{u_{f}^{0}}$.
+Inserting \eqref{24'} in \eqref{24} and Solving $B^2-AC=0$ up to first order, we obtain the first-order corrected root as being $r^*(\tau)=r^{*}_{0} =\;\frac{1}{b}\sqrt{u_{f}^{0}}$.
 We see that the presence of such a dilaton function has not changed $r^*$ up to the first order, Confirming our expectation that a scalar field does not influences the geometry at the order.
 In order for $r^*$ to be also the root of the denominator up to the first order, we should have:

 As clearly observed, the only viscous contribution to above expression is related to the first-order correction of $\Phi$ given in \eqref{19"}.